stn1slv/markdown-github-stars-updater/README.md

 ## Requirements
 - Go programming language (https://golang.org/dl/)
 ## Configuration
-To use this program, you need to provide your GitHub access token for API requests.
-Set the GITHUB_TOKEN environment variable before running the program.
+Set the `GITHUB_TOKEN` environment variable with a personal access token so the tool can query the GitHub API.
+The requests are subject to GitHub's rate limits.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.